OmkarKirpan/pptxTrans/memory-bank/progress.md

    - ⬜ Notification service for emails and alerts
    - ⬜ Analytics service for usage tracking
    - ⬜ User management service for teams and organizations
+   - 🔄 Share service for secure session sharing (in planning)

 ### Infrastructure & DevOps